loop8ack/ExtensionPackTools/README.md

 ## Export

-A dialog appears that lets you select which extensions you wish to export.
+The **Export Extensions** dialog box appears that lets you select which extensions you wish to export.

+Check the boxes for the extension(s) you wish to export, and then click **Export** to perform the operation.

+Click the **Select/deselect all** to toggle back and forth between selecting or deselecting all the extensions in the list.

 ![Export](art/export.png)